wine-group/purple/QUICKSTART.md

 This guide provides step-by-step instructions for setting up and running PURPLE experiments in a testbed environment with Ubiquiti wireless radios that run airOS.
 PURPLE-AIMD can be modified to run with other radios by removing the airOS-specific web API calls which are currently used for monitoring.

+PURPLE-AIMD **does not** require unidirectional latency measurements to function, although they are recommended where possible.
+The included implementation uses ICMP RTT measurements, which do not require precise clock synchronisation.

 ## Prerequisites

 ### Hardware Requirements